toluaina/pgsync/README.md

 Key features of PGSync are:

-- Easily denormalize relational data.
+- Easily denormalize relational data
-- Works with any PostgreSQL database (version 9.6 or later).
+- Works with any PostgreSQL database (9.6 or later)
-- Negligible impact on database performance.
+- Negligible impact on database performance
-- Transactionally consistent output in Elasticsearch/OpenSearch.
-This means: writes appear only when they are committed to the database, insert, update and delete operations appear in the same order as they were committed (as opposed to eventual consistency).
+- Transactionally consistent output in Elasticsearch/OpenSearch:
+  - Writes appear only after they’re committed
+  - Inserts, updates, and deletes appear in commit order (not eventually)
-- Fault-tolerant: does not lose data, even if processes crash or a network interruption occurs, etc. The process can be recovered from the last checkpoint.
+- Fault-tolerant: no data loss even on crashes or network issues; processing resumes from the last checkpoint
-- Returns the data directly as Postgres/MySQL/MariaDB JSON from the database for speed.
+- Returns data directly as PostgreSQL/MySQL/MariaDB JSON for speed
-- Supports composite primary and foreign keys.
+- Supports composite primary and foreign keys
-- Supports Views and Materialized views.
+- Supports views and materialized views
-- Supports an arbitrary depth of nested entities i.e Tables having long chain of relationship dependencies.
+- Handles arbitrarily deep nesting of related tables
-- Supports PostgreSQL/MySQL/MariaDB JSON data fields.
-This means: we can extract JSON fields in a database table as a separate field in the resulting document.
+- Supports PostgreSQL/MySQL/MariaDB JSON fields, allowing JSON properties to be extracted as separate document fields
-- Customizable document structure.
+- Customizable document structure

 #### Requirements